The Mount of Olives Split in Two: Understanding Zechariah 14:4 and Its Historical Fulfillment

-- The Historical Context: A Roman Road Through the Mount of Olives
+- 2. A Historical Alternative: The Roman Road That Divided the Mount of Olives

 -